martinohmann/hcl-rs/README.md

 [![docs.rs](https://img.shields.io/docsrs/hcl-rs)](https://docs.rs/hcl-rs)
 ![MIT License](https://img.shields.io/github/license/martinohmann/hcl-rs?color=blue)

-This crate provides functionality to deserialize and manipulate HCL data.
+This crate provides functionality to deserialize, serialize and manipulate HCL data.

-The main types are `Deserializer` for deserializing data and `Value` which can be used to deserialize arbitrary HCL data.
+The main types are `Deserializer` for deserializing data, `Serializer` for serialization.
+Furthermore the provided `Body` and `Value` types can be used to construct HCL data or as a deserialization target.

-**Note**: Serializing to HCL is not supported yet.

-## Example
+## Deserialization examples

 Deserialize arbitrary HCL according to the [HCL JSON Specification](https://github.com/hashicorp/hcl/blob/main/json/spec.md):